pflanze/anysexpr/README.md

 * handle `#| |#` and `#;` style comments
 * Guile style keywords `#:foo`
 * better errors, do not use anyhow?
-* change `path` context into a container, embedded it in the errors, replacing `locator`
+* change `path` context into a container, embed it in the errors, replacing `locator`
 * performance tuning?, perhaps do not use genawaiter?
 * better error behaviour: parser should return errors but try to be